zirman/suspenders-js/README.md

 ## Intro

 Anyone who has written a large amount of asynchronous code in JavaScript is familiar with callback hell.
-Callback hell can be mitigated through the use of JavaScript generators (aka coroutine).
+Callback hell can be mitigated through the use of JavaScript generators (aka coroutines).
-Coroutines are implemented using JavaScript generators that suspend whenever there is an asynchronous operation.
+Coroutines are implemented using JavaScript generators that suspend when there is an asynchronous operation.
 When the asynchronous operation resolves, the coroutine is resumed where it was suspended with the result.
 Unlike Promises or Async/Await, coroutines can be halted at any time.
-Coroutines are guaranteed to run their cleanup logic inside finally blocks when they are cancelled.
+Coroutines are guaranteed to run their cleanup logic inside finally blocks when they are canceled.
 This ensures that resources are not leaked.

 Coroutines allow for more efficient resource management through cancellation.
-For example if a database connection is opened in a coroutine's `try` block and closed in the `finally` block, it is guaranteed that the db connection is closed regardless of if the coroutine completes or is canceled.
+For example, if a database connection is opened in a coroutine's `try` block and closed in the `finally` block, it is guaranteed that the db connection is closed regardless of if the coroutine completes or is canceled.
 This is because all `finally` blocks are run automatically when a coroutine is canceled.